ozkilim/pidgeon_GNN/README.md

 - Velocity = 20 (m/s)
 -  Radius = 100 m

-## Limitations:
+### Limitations:

 - Birds all have same velocity

-### Lenored Jones Potential to model the birds with a pairwise potential:
+## Lenored Jones Potential to model the birds with a pairwise potential:
 ![](./images/ljp.png)

 ![](./animations/lj.gif)

+### The GNN couldnot learn from this simulation and could not reduce its loss at all!
 ### Perameters:
 - epsilon
 - sigma